 The final option enables you to choose the maximum amount of time the event monitor will wait for a response from the FTP server before giving up.
 Enter an amount of time in milliseconds.

 This tutorial taught you how to set up and configure FTP monitoring with FrameFlow.
 Now that you have an FTP Event Monitor set up, you can begin monitoring aspects of your FTP servers.
+To view more documentation on this event monitor, check out its Technical Resources guide.
 Make sure to keep an eye out on our Features page for new tutorials like this one dropping soon!More Tutorials